 Over-the-counter drugs (OTCs) are medications one can purchase from a pharmacy or drug store without a prescription.
 However, if you must take these drugs frequently, they can become quite costly.
 That’s why some Medicare plans offer a special card that can cover OTCs and more.
-Read on to learn what a Medicare OTC card is, who qualifies for one, and how to get it.
+Read on to learn what a Medicare OTC card is, who qualifies for an OTC card, and how to get one.

 What is a Medicare Advantage OTC Card?

 A Medicare OTC card is a supplemental benefit of some Medicare Advantage (Part C) plans.
 Enrolling in a Medicare Advantage plan provides extra benefits, including hearing, vision, and dental care for seniors who already qualify for basic Medicare parts A and B. Medicare Advantage also allows recipients prescription drug benefits through Medicare Part D.

 Select Medicare Advantage plans cover over-the-counter medications through OTC Medicare cards.
 This coverage offers recipients a quarterly allowance which can be used for approved medications, vitamins, and other health and wellness products at participating pharmacies and retail locations.

 Do Medicare Advantage Policies Help Pay for Over-the-Counter Drugs?

 Yes, Medicare Advantage plans can help pay for over-the-counter drugs and other eligible items.
 Since private insurance carriers administer Medicare Advantage plans, not all Medicare Advantage plans offer OTC cards, and those that do may offer only limited coverage.
 Seniors must enroll in a Medicare Advantage plan with OTC card coverage to get this benefit.